potestiolab/canvas/README.md

 [^2]: In **choice3** the diameter of medium-grained region cannot be set, as the user knows in advance all residues that require an a medium-grained resolution.

+Eventually, in case the MPI version  of the code is chosen (_block-MPI.py_), whatever the option taken, the user has the possibility to define the number of cores for parallelizing this code.

-A short explaination of files and of the diameter value is the following:
+A short explaination of files, the diameter value, and the number of cores is the following:

 * **`protein.gro`**: File containing the coordinates of all-atom structure of the biomolecule in .gro format.